-For herbaceous and intersectional Peonies that require a full day of sun, south-facing gardens are preferred.
+For herbaceous and intersectional Peonies that require a full day of sun, south-facing gardens are preferred in well-draining soil.
 This will give the plants enough exposure from morning to afternoon to produce the blooms we all know and love.

 Tree Peonies require protection from the hot midday and afternoon sun to preserve their flowers.
 They are better suited for east-facing beds shaded by a wall or tree in the afternoon.
 If you only have a full sun spot available, positioning a shade cloth to cover the plant later in the day will have the same effect.

 You can still grow tree Peonies and some herbaceous cultivars in an area with dappled shade.
 However, they are unlikely to flower as vigorously as they would in a full sun area.
 Their large flowers and intricate shapes require plenty of energy to produce.

 Growing Peonies in Less Than Ideal Light Conditions

 It’s not impossible to grow Peonies without full sun.
 But, your results won’t be as successful as they would if the plant was in the right lighting conditions.